 Translate definitions to

 Paleoproterozoic Era ( ;), spanning the time period from 2,500 to 1,600 million years ago (2.5–1.6 Ga), is the first of the three sub-divisions (eras) of the Proterozoic Eon.
+The Paleoproterozoic is also the longest era of the Earth's geological history.
 It was during this era that the continents first stabilized.

 The lower Lesser Himalayan sequence: A Paleoproterozoic arc on the northern margin of the Indian plate

 Increases in the overall maximum occurred in discrete steps approximately corresponding to increases in atmospheric oxygen levels in the mid-Paleoproterozoic and Ediacaran-Cambrian - early Ordovician.

 The Sudbury impact layer in the Paleoproterozoic iron ranges of northern Michigan,